U.S., Taiwan to start formal trade talks under new initiative | Law-Order

 The negotiating mandate released along with the announcement said the United States and Taiwan have set a robust agenda for talks on issues like trade facilitation, good regulatory practices, and removing discriminatory barriers to trade.
 It said the start of the formal talks would be for the purpose of reaching agreements with "high standard commitments and economically meaningful outcomes".

+Deng said one topic would be China's economic coercion, a reference to actions Beijing takes to block trade with countries it is in dispute with, such as when Lithuania allowed Taiwan to open a de facto embassy in its capital.
+"Its economic coercion targets are not just the United States or Taiwan, it's done to a lot of countries.
+Its harm to the global economic and trade order is great," he added.

-It did not mention the possibility of a broad free trade deal, which is something Taiwan has been pressing for.
-Washington, despite the lack of formal diplomatic ties, has been keen to bolster support for Taiwan, especially as it faces stepped up political pressure from China to accept its sovereignty claims.
+Despite the lack of formal diplomatic ties, Washington has been keen to bolster support for Taiwan, especially as it faces stepped up political pressure from China to accept its sovereignty claims.
+China has said it "firmly" opposes the new Taiwan-U.S. trade initiative.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)